2023 Best Value Natural Resources Conservation Schools in Maine

 Request Information

 Out of the 6 schools in Maine that were part of this year’s ranking, University of Maine landed the # 3 spot on the list.
-Located in the small suburb of Orono, UMaine is a public school with a large student population.
+Located in the small suburb of Orono, UMaine is a public college with a large student population.

 UMaine undergraduate students pay an average of $11,986 in in-state tuition and fees each year.
 Conservation majors at UMaine take out an average of $26,950 in student loans while working on their egree.